-- 1240.5.
-In any proceeding before the board in which it is alleged that a right to appropriate water has ceased or is subject to forfeiture or revocation for nonuse, there shall be a rebuttable presumption that no use occurred unless that use is included in a statement submitted pursuant to any reporting or monitoring requirement established under any permit, license, certificate, registration, decision or order, or regulation issued by the board pursuant to this division, Section 275, Article 7 (commencing with Section 13550) of Division 7, or the public trust doctrine under this part, and the statement is submitted within six months after it is required to be filed with the board.
-This section does not apply to any diversion or use that occurred before January 1, 2009. - SEC.
-47. Section 1525 of the Water Code is amended to read: - 1525. (a) Each person or entity who holds a permit or license to appropriate water, and each lessor of water leased under Chapter 1.5 (commencing with Section 1020) of Part 1, shall pay an annual fee according to a fee schedule established by the board. - (b) Each person or entity who files any of the following shall pay a fee according to a fee schedule established by the board: - (1) An application for a permit to appropriate water. - (2) A registration of appropriation for a small domestic use or livestock stockpond use. - (3) A petition for an extension of time within which to begin construction, to complete construction, or to apply the water to full beneficial use under a permit.

-- (4) A petition to change the point of diversion, place of use, or purpose of use, under a registration for small domestic use or livestock stockpond use, or under a permit or license. - (5) A petition to change the conditions of a permit or license, requested by the permittee or licensee, that is not otherwise subject to paragraph (3) or (4). - (6) A petition under Section 1707 or 1740 to change the point of diversion, place of use, or purpose of use of a water right that is not subject to a permit or license to appropriate water.

-(7) A petition to change the point of discharge, place of use, or purpose of use, of treated wastewater, requested pursuant to Section 1211.
+- SEC.
+48. Section 1525 of the Water Code is amended to read: 1525. (a) Each person or entity who holds a permit or license to appropriate water, and each lessor of water leased under Chapter 1.5 (commencing with Section 1020) of Part 1, shall pay an annual fee according to a fee schedule established by the board. - (b) Each person or entity who files any of the following shall pay a fee according to a fee schedule established by the board: - (1) An application for a permit to appropriate water. - (2) A registration of appropriation for a small domestic use or livestock stockpond use. - (3) A petition for an extension of time within which to begin construction, to complete construction, or to apply the water to full beneficial use under a permit. - (4) A petition to change the point of diversion, place of use, or purpose of use, under a registration for small domestic use or livestock stockpond use, or under a permit or license. - (5) A petition to change the conditions of a permit or license, requested by the permittee or licensee, that is not otherwise subject to paragraph (3) or (4). - (6) A petition under Section 1707 or 1740 to change the point of diversion, place of use, or purpose of use of a water right that is not subject to a permit or license to appropriate water. - 32 (6) 33 (7) A petition to change the point of discharge, place of use, or 34 purpose of use, of treated wastewater, requested pursuant to Section 35 1211. - 36 (7)

-(8) An application for approval of a water lease agreement.

-(9) A request for release from priority pursuant to Section 10504.
+- 37 (8) An application for approval of a water lease agreement. - 38 (8) - 39 (9) A request for release from priority pursuant to Section 10504. - 40 (9)